-(use a thick mat on the floor or lie on the bed) (DO NOT undertake this exercise for 8-12 weeks post surgery or until you feel comfortable).
+(DO NOT undertake this exercise for 8-12 weeks post surgery or until you feel comfortable).

-- Lie flat on your back, keeping the natural shape of your spine and your pelvis very still. - Breathe in, expanding your rib cage. - As you breathe out, draw up the pelvic floor muscle, bring one knee up towards you so you have a right angle at your hip and knee. - Breathe in, in this position. - Breathe out, draw up the pelvic floor and slowly return the foot to the floor. - TIP: Do not put pressure on the foot that remains on the floor.
+• Lie flat on your back, keeping the natural shape of your spine and your pelvis very still.

+Breathe in, expanding your rib cage.

+As you breathe out, draw up the pelvic floor muscle, bring one knee up towards you so you have a right angle at your hip and knee.

+· Breathe in, in this position.

+Breathe out, draw up the pelvic floor and slowly return the foot to the floor.

+TIP: Do not put pressure on the foot that remains on the floor.

 Keep your core muscles working and do not allow your pelvis to move from side to side.
 Repeat each leg x 3.